 Carbon composition resistors are suitable to withstand high energy pulses, while having a relatively small size.
-For this reason the carbon composition resistor is still used in many applications today.
+For this reason, the carbon composition resistor is still used in many applications today.
 Applications include the protection of circuits (surge or discharge protection), current limiting, high voltage power supplies, high power or strobe lighting, and welding.

 The resistor body is porous, and, therefore, a coating is required.
-In the past some resistors were made without coating.
-The resistance value is established by varying the length of the carbon composition body, to create an adequate path for current.
+In the past, some resistors were made without coating.
+The resistance value is established by varying the length of the carbon composition body to create an adequate path for current.
 To vary the dissipation, resistors are made with different diameters to provide a large enough surface to dissipate heat.
-Commercial available carbon composition resistors have dissipation values between 1/8W and 1/4W, while in the 1980’s resistors where available up to 5W.
-Although many suppliers switched to producing other types of resistor, some suppliers are specialized in carbon composition resistors.
+Commercial available carbon composition resistors have dissipation values between 1/8 W and 1/4 W, while in the 1980s carbon composition resistors were available up to 5 W. Although many suppliers switched to producing other types of resistors, some suppliers continue to specialize in carbon composition resistors.

 In the table below the electrical resistivity is shown for the resistor material.

 |Resistivity Ω / m

 |35 x 10-6 to 50 x 10-6